-The reimbursement system provides for a lowering of the price of the original product if a generic product is included in the Reimbursement Codex (see Question 4).
+The reimbursement system provides for lowering of the price of the original product if a generic product is included in the Reimbursement Codex (see Question 4).

-The margins for wholesalers are also regulated (Regulation Concerning the Maximum Margins at Wholesale Level (Verordnung der Bundesministerin für Gesundheit und Frauen über Höchstaufschläge im Arzneimittelgroßhandel).
+Margins for wholesalers are also regulated (Regulation Concerning the Maximum Margins at Wholesale Level (Verordnung der Bundesministerin für Gesundheit und Frauen über Höchstaufschläge im Arzneimittelgroßhandel)).

 4. When is the cost of a medicinal product funded or reimbursed by the state?
-Please briefly outline the procedure and pricing for state funding or reimbursement (for example, is the reimbursement paid to the producer, pharmacist or enduser)?
+Please briefly outline the procedure and pricing for state funding or reimbursement (for example, is the reimbursement paid to the producer, pharmacist or end-user)?

 Only products listed in the Reimbursement Codex are reimbursed by the national health insurance system.
-If the person is a member of one of the mandatory regional health insurance funds, then the pharmacist is reimbursed via a special arrangement with the social fund.
-If the person is not a member of a regional health insurance fund, such as a self employed person, then the person himself is reimbursed (cost-reimbursement principle).
-The Reimbursement Codex has four different boxes: green, dark yellow, light yellow and red.
-Reimbursement of a product listed in the red and dark yellow boxes is generally subject to approval by a physician employed by the Association (see Question 2).
-For certain products, a documentation system applies.
-These products are listed in the light yellow box.
+If an individual is a member of one of the mandatory regional health insurance funds, the pharmacist is reimbursed through a special arrangement with the social fund.
+If an individual is not a member of a regional health insurance fund, he must advance the costs, and be reimbursed afterwards (cost-reimbursement principle).

+The Reimbursement Codex has four different boxes: red, dark yellow, light yellow and green.
+Reimbursement of a product listed in the red or dark yellow box is generally subject to approval by a physician employed by the Association (see Question 2).
+For certain products, a documentation system applies, which are listed in the light yellow box.